How to Season Cast Iron

 Why do you season cast iron?

 You season cast iron to protect it and have a better non-stick cooking surface.
+Otherwise, food sticking to cast iron can be quite annoying.

 With a sufficiently seasoned cast iron skillet you can cook foods as sticky as cheese and have it come right off the skillet, as shown below.
 No cooking in any fats or oils required.